AutoZone Whale Trades Spotted - Benzinga

 Volume & Open Interest Development

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for AutoZone's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of AutoZone's whale trades within a strike price range from $1600.0 to $3200.0 in the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of AutoZone's whale activity within a strike price range from $900.0 to $2200.0 in the last 30 days.

 AutoZone Option Volume And Open Interest Over Last 30 Days